Terminal-2 icon

 To build a local integration, you need to:

-- Optionally install an API library.
+2. Optionally install an API library.
+This step can save you development time.

-Step 1: Configure your network
+1. Configure your network

 To enable your POS app to connect directly to the terminal: